 It is important to establish collaboration with other partners as early as possible.
-It is important to have in mind that the Commission often requires that the project proposals are based on interdisciplinarity and cross-sector cooperation.
+It is important to have in mind that the Commission often requires that the project proposals are based on interdisciplinarity and cross-sectorial cooperation.
 The selection of partners should reflect that.

-To find a partner you have the following options:
+To find a partner you have several options, e.g.:

-- You can present and pitch your research idea for potential partners at relevant conferences organised at European level or at other relevant events. - You can present your research idea to potential partners that you already know. - The department of research funding support at your institution might from time to time be contacted by other institutions who are searching for partners and might be able to propose potential partners. - It is possible to find new EU project partners through the Enterprise Europe Network. - You can search for partners for your own project or find a project that needs your skills at Funding & Tenders Portal.
+- You can present and pitch your research idea for potential partners at relevant conferences and brokerage events organised at European level. - You can present your research idea to potential partners that you already know. - The Research Support Office at your institution might from time to time be contacted by other institutions who are searching for partners and might be able to propose potential partners. - It is possible to find new EU project partners through the Enterprise Europe Network or you can search for partners or find a project that needs your skills at Funding & Tenders Portal.
 To publish your partner search request or offer, select a topic on the Search Funding and Tenders page.
-Further help is available here. - Use the Partner Search offered on this site to select an organisation based on their profile or their previous participation. - If your institution is represented through a Brussels-based regional or university office, you might benefit from their network to search for partners.
+Further help is available here.
+Use the Partner Search offered on this site to select an organisation based on their profile or their previous participation. - If your institution is represented through a Brussels-based regional or university office, you might benefit from their network to search for partners.